cko-recruitment/.github/profile/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Assessment Overview
-There are two variations of this challange:
+There are two variations of this challenge:
-1. A live coding variation where you will pair with a Checkout Senior Engineer to solve the challange live
+1. A live coding variation where you will pair with a Checkout Senior Engineer to solve the challenge live
-2. A take home variation where you will complete the challange ahead of the interview, and then demonstrate and review the solution with a Checkout Senior Engineer.
+2. A take home variation where you will complete the challenge ahead of the interview, and then demonstrate and review the solution with a Checkout Senior Engineer.

 You should have already indicated to the Checkout talent team which variation you have chosen.

 In either case, please **do take a look at the details of this project** and familiarize yourself with the requirements and the documentation.

-### Live coding interview preperation
+### Live coding interview preparation
 If you have opted for the live coding variation please prepare your development environment so that you are comfortable and ready to start writing code (IDE setup, all libraries and dependencies ready).

-### Offline coding interview preperation
+### Offline coding interview preparation
 If you have opted for the offline coding variation please ensure that you have shared your solution (instructions on how to do this are given to you by the Checkout talent team), and that you are ready to demo/review your solution.

 Please do not create pull requests against our cko-recruitment repositories.